Charles lives in London and works in a high school as an IT Technician. He is interested in various topics and shares his thoughts here.

 Can of Ham aka 60-70 St Mary's Axe

-60-70 St Mary's Axe is a 24-storey (295ft / 90m) building which has been designed by Foggo Associates and construction was due to kick-off in 2013, but like other planned buildings it has been delayed by economy-related constraints.
+60-70 St Mary's Axe is a 24-storey (295ft / 90m) building that has been designed by Foggo Associates.
+Construction was due to kick off in 2013, but like other planned buildings it has been delayed by economy-related constraints.
 Planning permission for it was granted in 2008 but so far the idea has remained on the drawing table.

 This has not stopped it from earning itself the nickname "can of ham" due to its unique looks.
-The proposed building, which will include 18 floors of office space, is supposed to be assembled with the usual mix of steel and glass, and will have a healthy measure of enivornmentally-friendly features, such as solar panels and energy recycling systems.
+The proposed building, which will include 18 floors of office space, is supposed to be assembled with the usual mix of steel and glass and will have a healthy measure of environmentally-friendly features, such as solar panels and energy recycling systems.

 All in all, it sounds like a perfect accompaniment to the neighbouring building: The Gherkin!